Polymer/old-docs-site/app/3.0/docs/devguide/gesture-events.md

 Example imperative event listener { .caption }

-This example uses `Polymer.Gestures.addListener` to add a listener to the host element, which can't be done with annotated event listeners.
+This example uses the `addListener` method from the `gestures` module to add a listener to the host element, which can't be done with annotated event listeners.
 If the listener is attached to the host element or a shadow DOM child, you can usually add the event listener once and not worry about removing it.

-If you are adding an event listener to a dynamically-added child, you may need to remove the event listener with `Polymer.Gestures.removeListener` when you remove the child, to allow the child element to be garbage collected.
+If you are adding an event listener to a dynamically-added child, you may need to remove the event listener with the `removeListener` method from the `gestures` module when you remove the child, to allow the child element to be garbage collected.

 ```js
 import {PolymerElement, html} from '@polymer/polymer/polymer-element.js';